 Project Work - The engineering/geological staff of the Department does major projects to evaluate mineral resource potential over the State.
 These efforts result in printed publications that are available to the public.

 There are three projects that are currently assigned to staff.
-It is planned that these will be completed with a resulting publication of the reports in 12 to 18 months.
-The greatest difficulty is in isolating the staff from the large number of public inquires long enough to do this work.
-This is particularly true with reduction in staff for the l989-90 fiscal year due to
+The greatest difficulty is in isolating the staff from the large number of public inquiries long enough to do this work.
+These projects are: